Rafase282/MyFCCWiki/Basic JavaScript.md

     }
 ```

-If slot one and to are different, or slot two and three are not the same, then return null.
+If slot one and to are different, or slot two and three are not the same, then return `null`.

 ## Bring your JavaScript Slot Machine to Life
 Let's use the jQuery selector `$(".slot")` to select all of the slots.